JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 > - 2.1.0: report a warning for exposing types via type parameter bounds with lower visibility
 > - 2.2.0: raise the warning to an error

-### Prohibit inheriting an abstract var property alongside a val property with the same name
+### Prohibit inheriting an abstract var property and a val property with the same name

 > **Issue**: [KT-58659](https://youtrack.jetbrains.com/issue/KT-58659)
 >